Editorial photograph of a customer experience strategy review

 The pool must be sized to handle the peak.
 Overage on logins is billed at retail, often double the in pool effective rate.

-When External Apps wins
+When does External Apps win?

 External Apps wins at scale.
 Once the audience crosses tens of thousands of monthly active users, the per user math collapses and External Apps becomes the cheapest path.